 This post contains affiliate links at no cost to you.
-Thank you for your support of the Home Faith Family community.
-If you have any questions, please read my disclosure policy here.
+Thank you for your support.
+Disclosure policy here.

 I absolutely love my Cricut Maker but I’m not a fan of how expensive the Cricut brand pens are.
 The only time it’s worth buying them is when they go on sale at your favorite craft store, but even then, Cricut doesn’t go on sale very often.

 My husband surprised me with a Cricut for Christmas (you can grab some awesome tips to eliminate overwhelm on your Cricut and read all about the surprise HERE).
 I soon found out how pricey projects can quickly become if you don’t already have the crafts on hand.

 And expensive when you have little children isn’t in our family’s vocabulary.

 So my husband decided to take on a project for me and found a way where anyone can use any standard-sized pen on the Cricut Maker.